-Amazon, the ecommerce and cloud computing giant, is poised to release their next generation AI chip called Amazons GPT55X.
+Amazon, the e-commerce and cloud computing giant, is poised to release its next-generation AI chip called Amazons GPT55X.
 This new chip promises to set a new standard in performance and efficiency for natural language processing and generative AI models like ChatGPT.
 In this blog post, we’ll take a closer look at the rumored specs and capabilities of the GPT55X chip.

 What is the Amazons GPT55X Chip?

 The GPT55X is Amazon’s first AI chip designed specifically for large language models like ChatGPT.
 It is the successor to the Inferentia chip launched in 2019 which targets image recognition and speech processing workloads.